MJJaroneski/bamazon/README.md

 Homework Assignment #10

-Welcome to the Bamazon App (renamed convini-mart within the app)
+Welcome to the Bamazon App (renamed sql store within the app)

 With this node.js application the user will be able to do two things; run the app as a customer or run the app as a manager.